-Climate: Monsoon season is from December to February, when we do not offer tours.
+Climate: Monsoon season is from December to February.
 March until May can still have a light shower or two, but nothing serious.
 The dry season is from June to September with October and November also having a light shower or two.
 The temperatures can vary between 23 – 30 degrees Celsius.
 Being on the equator, tropical humidity is a given, we can compare it with Durban weather in South Africa.

 Clothing (what to pack and wear): Do pack casual clothing in natural fabrics with at least one smart-casual outfit for the top class restaurants (we will advise you in advance).
 One warm top, but bear in mind this need not be a winter top like we are used to for South African winters.
 Comfortable shoes like sandals and one pair of closed shoes.
 Shoes should be removed before entering a private home and it is customary to wear a sarong and waist sashes when visiting temples, all which are provided at the entrances.